drio/py.analysis/docs/FAQ.md

 # FAQ

-### How can I ensure that the my files have not been corrupted when being transferred ?
+### How can I ensure that my files have not been corrupted while being transferred ?

 You can compute a hash value for each file and send that information along with your files so people at the other end can confirm the data integrity.